-General Semiconductor Substrate Markets.
-Our Material and Substrate segment experiences price competition for wafer carriers from foreign manufacturers for which there is very little publicly available information.
-As a result, we are intensifying our efforts to reduce the cost of our carriers and expect to compete with other manufacturers of carriers by continuing to update our product line to keep pace with the rapid changes in our customers' requirements and by providing a high level of quality and customer service.
-We produce steel carriers, including insert carriers, on advanced laser-cutting tools, which reduces our costs and lead times and increases our control over quality.
+Semiconductor Fabrication Solutions Markets.
+Our CMP wafer carriers experience price competition from foreign manufacturers for which there is very little publicly available information.
+To maintain our competitive position, we work closely with customers to update our product line to keep pace with their requirements and provide a high level of quality and customer service.
+We also produce steel carriers, including insert carriers, on advanced laser-cutting tools, which reduces our costs and lead times and increases our control over quality.